nus-cs2103-AY1920S2/duke/docs/README.md

     delete 1

 #### Expected outcome 1:
     Nice!
-I've marked this task as done:
+I've removed this task:
      [T][✓] complete assignment
+     Now you have 2 tasks in the list.

 #### Example of usage 2:
     delete 1 2

 #### Expected outcome 2:
     Nice!
-I've marked this task as done:
+I've removed this task:
      [T][✓] complete assignment
      [T][✓] complete assignment (by: Jan 1 2020)
+     Now you have 1 task in the list.

 ### 7. `Find` task(s)
 Search for specific task(s) from the task list by specifying a keyword.